Part of the LoanMax Title Loans chain · locations

 The Council Bluffs location offers title-secured loans and payday cash advances to help with unexpected expenses or short-term financial needs.
 Call 712-828-1249 to discuss your eligibility, loan options, and application process with a local representative.

 Council Bluffs residents can walk in with a valid ID and proof of income to apply—the process is designed to be quick and straightforward.
-Whether you need emergency funds or a short-term loan solution, LoanMax has served Iowa borrowers seeking accessible lending options.
+Whether you need short-term funds or a short-term loan solution, LoanMax has served Iowa borrowers seeking accessible lending options.

 Services & Features